robiningelbrecht/statistics-for-strava/docs/configuration/dashboard-widgets.md

     # The allowed values for width are 33, 50, 66, and 100.
     # The order of the widgets in the list determines their order on the dashboard.
     layout:
-      - { 'widget': 'mostRecentActivities', 'width': 66, 'enabled': true }
+      - { 'widget': 'mostRecentActivities', 'width': 66, 'enabled': true, 'config': { 'numberOfActivitiesToDisplay': 5 } }
       - { 'widget': 'introText', 'width': 33, 'enabled': true }
       - { 'widget': 'weeklyStats', 'width': 100, 'enabled': true }
       - { 'widget': 'peakPowerOutputs', 'width': 50, 'enabled': true }